-With the publication of these concert works, we can hopefully see Christopher’s more advanced compositions make their way more frequently into collegiate and professional recital programmes, and it is exciting to explore the range of musical expression and colour that permeates these works.
+With the publication of these (and other) concert works, we can hopefully see Christopher’s more advanced compositions make their way more frequently into collegiate and professional recital programmes.
+It is certainly exciting to explore the range of musical expression and colour that permeates these pieces.

 Pianodao Music Club members enjoy exclusive discounts on sheet music.

 In the interests of online privacy, Pianodao does not use affiliate tracking links.